 Lightweight Third Party Authentication (LTPA) is a single-sign on (SSO) protocol.
 By default, WebSphere uses LTPA for SSO.
 As an example, when you sign into the WebSphere admin console, an LTPA token will be issued.
 The LTPA token will remain active for a period of time (120 minutes by default).
-For the lifespan of the LTPA token, when you navigate to the WebSphere admin console in the same DNS domain that contains the LTPA key, you will not need to authenticate again by providing a username and password.
+For the lifespan of the LTPA token, when you navigate to any WebSphere admin console in the same DNS domain that contains the LTPA key, you will not need to authenticate again by providing a username and password.
 Instead, you will be automatically be authenticated into the admin console via the LTPA token.

 Configure WebSphere to use LTPA